jpsglouzon/structurexplor/index.md

-# structurexplor #
+# Structurexplor #

-*An interactive plateform to explore structural features of RNA secondary structures*
+*A plateform for the exploration of structural features of RNA secondary structures.*

-structureXploR is based on the super-n-motifs model and it is design to run on Windows, OSX and most linux distribution.

-### How to install and run structurexplor ###

-1. [Download](https://cloud.r-project.org/), install then start R command line (double-click on R icon or type `R` in the terminal).

-2. Download and unzip (or untar) [structurexplor](https://github.com/jpsglouzon/structurexplor/zipball/master).

-3. Run structurexplor with the following R code: `source('/pathTo/runStructurexplor.R')`

-Note: The first execution of structurexplor required the installation of all the necessary libraries.
-This may take some times.
+Discovering function-related structural features, such as the cloverleaf shape of transfer RNA secondary structures, is essential to understand RNA function.
+With this aim, we have developed a platform, named Structurexplor, to facilitate the exploration of structural features in populations of RNA secondary structures.
+It has been designed and developed to help biologists interactively search for, evaluate and select interesting structural features that can potentially explain RNA functions.

+### Exploring your RNA secondary structures###

+Go to [Structurexplor web application](http://structurexplor.dinf.usherbrooke.ca) and start exploring your data.

+*Structurexplor web app. has been successfully tested on modern browsers: Firefox 50, Chrome 55 and Safari 10.*

 ### Post suggestions or issues
-Please report suggestions or issues [here](https://github.com/jpsglouzon/structurexplor/issues)
+Please report suggestions or issues [here](https://github.com/jpsglouzon/structurexplor/issues).

-#### How to cite structureXploR (soon)
+### How to cite StructureXploR (soon)

+### Note

+To run Structurexplor locally, the following packages are required:  c('shiny','rmarkdown','devtools','shinydashboard','ape','rjson','jsonlite', 'pvclust','colorspace','DT','cluster','plyr','shinyjs','shinyBS','rCharts', 'BiocGenerics','Biostrings')